 Breath testing is one of the ways a police officer determines if a driver should be charged with DWI in Texas.
 Keep in mind that breath tests are far from perfect.
 They provide an indirect measurement of blood alcohol levels and any number of factors may create a false reading.

 A Houston Area DWI lawyer who is well versed in state law can help with strategies to attack the results of your breath test if you were charged with drunk driving in Houston or elsewhere in Texas.

-When a breath test is used as evidence, Attorney Joseph LaBella can question the functioning of the breath test machine as well as the training of the officer who administered the breath test.
+When a breath test is used as evidence, attorney Webb can question the functioning of the breath test machine as well as the training of the officer who administered the breath test.
 The machine may give an unreliable result if it's not working or if it's not calibrated properly.
 Your DWI defense lawyer in Texas can examine the maintenance history, usage logs and other pertinent records to determine if there are any irregularities.